 If you’re not in the mood for a surprise dish, Floyd’s also serves classic brunch and breakfast dishes.
-Popular choices are their french toast and various preparations of eggs benedict.
+Popular choices are their french toast and various preparations of the eggs benedict.

 Finish your meal with a milkshake topped with whipped cream and cherries or a heavily garnished caesar!

-Fuego Old Town Eatery is a laid back, Mexican inspired brunch spot in Market Square.
-They offer a wide range of Mexican style breakfast and brunch options.
+Fuego Old Town Eatery is a laid back, Mexican-inspired brunch spot in Market Square.
+They offer a wide range of Mexican-style breakfast and brunch options.

 If you’re leaning more toward the lunch part of brunch, you can order tacos, enchiladas, or quesadillas.
-Everything at Fuego is made from scratch including their homemade habanero hot sauce.
+Everything at Fuego is made from scratch, including their homemade habanero hot sauce.

-Add a Michelada or Horchata Latte to your meal and chill out in this cozy, cantina-style spot.
+Add a Michelada or Horchata Latte to your meal, and chill out in this cozy, cantina-style spot.

 If you decide to brunch here, you’ll be served modern Pacific Northwestern Cuisine.
 Some specialities are their crab eggs benedict, truffle frittata, and smoked salmon toast.

-The Courtney Room was even named one of the top 100 restaurants in Canada so you know you’ll have a great experience!
+The Courtney Room was even named one of the top 100 restaurants in Canada, so you know you’ll have a great experience!